 There are no answer keys except for two supplemental logic exercises in More Philosophy—exercises and answers keys for those are at the end of the book.
 While the authors state that there are no right or wrong answers in philosophy, some questions do require answers that demonstrate reading comprehension and are predictable.
 Nevertheless, most student responses are open-ended and need to be evaluated individually.
 The authors stress that students should not be graded on their ideas so much as on their manner of expressing them.
 The goal is to teach students how to think.
 Still, parents need to read through the material both to be able to discuss it with students and to evaluate responses to some extent.

-The content of the books addresses major life questions, but in doing so it covers some of the subject area content standards for English, history, and science—particularly those standards dealing with critical thinking.
-While the courses might contribute toward credits for those subjects, it primarily supplies an elective credit in the humanities that might be titled “logic” or “critical thinking.”
+These books address major life questions, but in doing so they cover some of the subject area content standards for English, history, and science—particularly those standards dealing with critical thinking.
+While the courses might contribute toward credits for those subjects, they primarily supply an elective credit in the humanities that might be identified as logic or critical thinking.

 Each book is self-contained.
 There are no separate teacher guides.
 Books are not reproducible, and it is best if participants each have their own book from which to read.